qub3s/nlp_2025_NiceLovablePeople/README.md

 **Training results:**

 ### Paraphrase Type Generation (PTG) - Generating diverse paraphrase types
-Also tested 10 epochs and a batch size of 128 with no significant improvements, so the lower values were chosen.
+Also tested 10 epochs and a batch size of 128 with no significant improvements.

 **Hyperparameters:**
 - epochs: `5`